 Our history of training is vast and at all times strenuous.
 From Kemetian arts to Nubian wrestling and capoeira training has always been a fundamental part of life.

 Exercise works all of our bodily systems and organs ensuring they are kept in prime condition and working in harmony.
 Physical fitness is increased and overall wellbeing can be attained.
-Training will exercise your cardiovascular system which is essential for our breathe which feeds the body oxygen through our blood.
+Training will exercise your cardiovascular system which is essential for our breath which feeds the body oxygen through our blood.

 Apathy is the real disease and without training you increase your chances of cardiovascular disease, heart disease, type 2 diabetes, high blood pressure and obesity.
 These are the very same diseases which we see in our family members all too often!